DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - vs the cost of spinning up entire racks (programmatically)
  - AWS today is as complex as an OS (windows or linux).
 It can only be managed in a programmatic way.
 But today the testing capabilities of AWS and other cloud providers is still very low (namely on end-to-end tests and configurations changes)

- - If you don&#39;t have an AWS or Azure or Google Cloud account, what are you wait for?
+ - If you don't have an AWS or Azure or Google Cloud account, what are you wait for?
 All have really generous free tiers that allow you to try a large number of their capabilities for free.
-And as long as you shut down everything everyday, the costs shouldn&#39;t be that high.
+And as long as you shut down everything everyday, the costs shouldn't be that high.

  - AWS is what happens when a tech team becomes so good that is able to provide those services to 3rd parties
     - think about this, Amazon.co.uk is getting their IT and development costs paid by 3rd party companies (some direct competitors with Amazon)